vippsas/vipps-login-api/vipps-login-api.md

 The `app_callback_uri` should not be confused with the `redirect_uri`.
 The `app_callback_uri` only moves the user back to the merchant app.
 The `redirect_uri` is used for the actual completion of the login.

 ## Tricky response scenarios
-Merchants highly recommended to use certified libraries to handle the integration, including the callback endpoint.
+Merchants are highly recommended to use certified libraries to handle the integration, including the callback endpoint.

 ### Session fixation
 In some situations it can be tempting to use the `state` parameter to carry a session